frankgu/AssignmentCode/README.md

-AssignmentCode
+Practice Code
 ==============

-All my assignment code
+All my pracitce code to learn a new language and some program I have done.